ga4gh/refget/docs/seqcol.md

 All other attributes of the sequence collection can be retrieved through the `/attribute` endpoint.
 The transient qualifier would apply to attribute that we intend to be used primarily as an identifier.
 In this case, we don't necessarily want to store the original content that went into the digest into the database.
-We really just want the final attribute.
+We really just want the final digest.
 These attributes are called transient because the content of the attribute is no longer stored and is therefore no longer retrievable.

 Here's how transient attributes behave in the endpoints: